FilipJovanovic10020rn/League-of-Legends-Chat-Filter/README.md

 ### Things to be finished

-I working on implementing a snippet tool that enables you to create a rectangle where your chat box is located and hopefully a gui for easier use.
+I'm currently working on implementing a snippet tool that enables you to create a rectangle where your chat box is located and hopefully a gui for easier use.